Footprint Charts | A Futures Trader’s Guide to Volume Analysis

 Footprint charts vs Candlestick

+On the left side of the cluster chart are the sellers who were hitting the bid (sold).
 Meanwhile, the numbers on the right-hand side of the cluster chart show the buyers who lifted the order (bought).

 Cluster charts allow investors to examine the executed orders within a candlestick chart and analyze the interaction between buyers and sellers.

-Footprint Charts Vs Candlesticks Vs Depth of Market
+Footprint Charts vs Candlesticks vs Depth of Market

 As previously discussed, a footprint chart is a multidimensional type of candlestick chart which shows trading volume at precise price points over a given period.
+A standard candlestick displays the open, high, low, and closing price without the intrabar transaction information.

 Candlestick charts

+DOM is a measurement of the supply and demand for a liquid, tradeable asset.
 Also known as the order book, DOM shows you how many open orders and relevant quantities exist at each price.

 In the screenshot below from Optimus Flow, you can see the different amounts open for the bid and ask across different price points in the E-Micro S&P 500 Futures.